-Fig. 3.
-Average number of word writes using the E8 lattice, with q-1=DM and code rate $R=\log_2 M$.
+Figure 3: Average number of word writes using the E8 lattice, with q - 1 = DM and code rate $R = \log_2 M$.
 Code rate R is in bits/cell.

-if hashing is not used, that is, the hash vector m is all-zeros.
+Also shown in Fig. 3 is the average number of writes if hashing is not used, that is, the hash vector \mathbf{m} is allzeros.
 At low rates, the random hash increases the average number of writes.
 But as the rate increases, this advantage diminishes.
 Note that the hash has no influence on the minimum number of writes.